cameraui/docs/recording/browsing.md

 - **Trigger.** Motion, a doorbell, a sensor, or an audio alarm.
 - **Attributes.** Events that contain a face or a license plate.
 - **Confidence.** Hide low-confidence detections.
+- **Grid search.** With a single camera selected, draw a region on its snapshot to only show events detected inside that part of the frame.

 You can also search by text across detected labels, faces, and plates.